Miitto/Tarkov-Quest-Items/README.md

-# Tarkov Quest Items
+# Tarkov Task Items

-A simple application created using Rust, Tauri and React to track the quest items required over the course of a wipe in Escape From Tarkov.
+A simple application created using Rust, Tauri and React to track the task items required over the course of a wipe in Escape From Tarkov.

 Primarily used as a project to learn react as a starter project